 This was the first book on options I picked up - I then put it down.
 Once you pick it up you will see why.
 It is not an introduction to options at all, however it is an excellent reference for just about everything you could ever want to know about options.
 When you pick it up you will see why so many refer to it as the bible of options trading.

 The only book in my opinion that really explains Fibonacci.
 Enough said.
 It's a difficult read, and I think you'd be better off attending Total Fibonacci Trading, but this is a standard on Fibonacci Analysis.
 It's worth noting Constance also has a book on Elliott Wave that is a nice companion to this book and may be a nice addition to your understanding of the wave principle if you are interested in digging deeper there.

 Jack Schwager has spent his career now interviewing great traders and learning from their successes.
 His “Market Wizards” series is in my opinion a must for ever trader.
 He has now released several in the series and some of the older ones have been updated to newer editions as well.
 I recommend all of them.

 It’s not technically a trading book but it is responsible for turning my life around.
 I read this book when I was 22 years old and it was the first time I “got” the American spirit.
 I remember picking it up in the bookstore and when I got home and started reading it I just could not put it down.
-I read almost the entire book in 1 sitting.
+I read almost the entire book in one sitting.
 The thing that struck me from Think and Grow Rich is the reality that anybody can do it.
 It was the first time I started to realize that my thinking controlled my life and my destiny.
 Up until then I just believed I was a result of whatever happened to me.
 This book changed the direction of my life and I suggest everyone should read it.

 The bad news is this collection of books is going to set you back quite a bit - then you still have to read them.
 And then you still have to interpret them.